ucdrubinet/MobilityGPT/README.md

 # MobilityGPT

-A road-segment-level GPT model for generating and predicting mobility trajectories.
+A road-segment-level decoder-only (GPT) model for generating and predicting mobility trajectories.

 ## Overview